 Proactive monitoring solutions that keep a 24/7 eye on your computers and networks are important.
 So is compliance, both governmental and industry-based.
-An off-the-shelf firewall that was plugged in last year and a standard anti-virus program that comes pre-installed on a computer aren’t enough to protect your systems and data from rapidly evolving malware, ransomware, and phishing threats.
-And properly deployed data backups, multi-layered network security, dedicated servers, and physical safeguards are also a critical part of any security plan
+An off-the-shelf firewall that was plugged in last year and a standard antivirus program that comes pre-installed on a computer aren’t enough to protect your systems and data from rapidly evolving malware, ransomware, and phishing threats.
+And properly deployed data backups, multi-layered network security, dedicated servers, and physical safeguards are also critical parts of any security plan.

 No matter what industry you work in, here are a few more strategies for protecting your business, your systems, and your data: